Wear and tear gains favor in U.S. vintage car market

-PEBBLE BEACH, Calif., Aug 17 (Reuters) - One sunny afternoon this week, a well-heeled crowd was milling around a showroom at Gooding and Co, the antique car auctioneer, to preview the prized relics that would soon go on the block.
+PEBBLE BEACH, California (Reuters) - One sunny afternoon this week, a well-heeled crowd was milling around a showroom at Gooding and Co, the antique car auctioneer, to preview the prized relics that would soon go on the block.

 They paused to admire the sumptuous 1929 Duesenberg and spotless postwar Ferraris.
 They appraised a gleaming MacLaren F1 and the perfectly restored 1936 Bugatti Atalante — a specimen rumored to be worth $10 million.